Muon trident process at far-forward LHC detectors: Results

-Finally, let us consider the electromagnetic production of a true muonium $(\mu^+ \mu^-)_S$ by an incoming muon and estimate the associated cross - section and expected number of events.
-In Fig.~\ref{fig:sigmaMuonium} we present the total cross-section as a function of incident muon energy.
+Finally, let us consider the electromagnetic production of a true muonium $(\mu^+ \mu^-)_S$ by an incoming muon and estimate the associated cross-section and expected number of events.
+In Fig.~\ref{fig:sigmaMuonium} (left panel) we present the total cross-section as a function of incident muon energy.
 For comparison, the results for the production of open $\mu^+\mu^-$ pair is also presented.
 Our results indicate that the true muonium cross-section is smaller than the open pair production by a factor of $10^{4}$ and $10^{6}$ for an incident muon of 1~GeV and 10~TeV, respectively.
+The invariant mass distribution of the cross-section for a pair of muons produced by an incident muon of 100~GeV is presented in the right panel of Fig.~\ref{fig:sigmaMuonium}.
+While the open pair of muons has a continuum spectrum starting in the production threshold, the bound state is characterized by a resonance peak at $ W \approx 2m_\mu$ with a width of the order of $\alpha^5 m_\mu / 2$.
+In FASER-like detectors, the signal of a true muonium is expected to be a pair of muons with approximately the same energy and highly collimated, given that the true muonium is expected to dissociate in the tungsten plates after propagates less than 0.1~mm.
 The associated number of events expected at FASER$\nu$ and FASER$\nu$2 during the run 3 and the high luminosity era of the LHC, considering an integrated luminosity of 250~fb$^{-1}$ and 3~ab$^{-1}$, respectively, are presented in the Table~\ref{table:Nevents}.
-Our estimative for true muonium events at FASER$\nu$ is less than one, but around 60 events at FASER$\nu$2.
+Our estimation for total true muonium events at FASER$\nu$ is less than one, but around 60 events at FASER$\nu$2.
 In contrast, for the positronium production, we predict that the number of events will be larger than $10^5$ ($10^7$) at FASER$\nu$ (FASER$\nu$2).
+When we assume a cut on the final-state lepton energies of 10~GeV, the number of events decreases by a factor of $\approx 1.9$ and $\approx 16.2$ for true muonium and positronium production, respectively.